-Following the Brexit, 310 mile land border is lying between Ireland and Republic of Ireland and is the only border between them.
+Following the Brexit, the 310-mile land border is lying between Ireland and the Republic of Ireland and is the only border between them.

-In October 2019, Boris Johnson, removed the Backstop and replaced it with the Northern Ireland Protocol.
+In October 2019, Boris Johnson removed the Backstop and replaced it with the Northern Ireland Protocol.
 Under this protocol which will start on 1st Jan 2021, it will continue to follow EU rules making border checks unrequired.
-This kind of set up means that certain goods arriving in Northern Ireland from parts of UK will need to be checked to make sure it complies with EU standards.
+This kind of setup means that certain goods arriving in Northern Ireland from parts of the UK will need to be checked to make sure it complies with EU standards.

-On September 2020, the UK government was to bring changes to the Northern Ireland Protocol by amending the laws in it.
-It is to bring clarification in order to avoid disruption in Trade.
+In September 2020, the UK government was to bring changes to the Northern Ireland Protocol by amending the laws in it.
+It is to bring clarification to avoid disruption in Trade.
 International law can be amended in a limited space.

 Positive Impact Of Brexit On Irish Economy

 1) The Irish economy has been rapidly growing and it creates the job market.
 The market has grown rapidly in the year 2018, Ireland created 50,000 jobs and has seen an increment of 6.7 % hike than the previous years in the job market.
-The government has become resourceful and is able to extend a financial aid to the people and staffs are hired at a huge amount and the market is performing better than the previous decade.
+The government has become resourceful and can extend financial aid to the people and staff are hired at a huge amount and the market is performing better than the previous decade.

-2) Irish business is facing not only Brexit but also shortage in skills, high costs and intervention in technology that has created corporate risks, climatic change, trade wars but the economy is booming and is ranking on top in terms of standards and techniques.
+2) Irish business is facing not only Brexit but also a shortage in skills, high costs, and intervention in technology that has created corporate risks, climatic change, trade wars but the economy is booming and is ranking on top in terms of standards and techniques.